cschweig2/chelseas-pizza/README.md

 Test: "It adds the user's chosen topping to the array of topping choices."
 Expect(pizzaChoice.addTopping()).toEqual(["pepperoni", "sausage"]);

+Test: "It will only allow 1 instance of each topping in the array of topping choices."
+Expect(pizzaChoice.addTopping()).toEqual(["pepperoni", "sausage"]);

 ## Support and contact details

 _If you run into any issues, you can contact the creator at cschweig2@gmail.com, or make contributions to the code on GitHub via forking and creating a new branch._